 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-The Canadian ICT sector is highly trade dependent, importing US$41 billion in goods and exporting US$13.8 billion around the world in 2019.
-The United States is the second largest supplier of ICT goods to Canada; it is the top market for Canadian ICT exports with $9.3 billion in 2019.
-In 2019, total imports of ICT goods were led by the provinces of Ontario (US$28 billion), Quebec ($3.5 billion), British Columbia (US$3.3 billion), and Alberta (US$1.5 billion).
-The Canadian ICT market expects to continue growing through 2022.
+The Canadian ICT sector is highly trade dependent, importing US$33.7 billion in goods and exporting US$10 billion around the world in 2020.
+The United States is the second largest supplier of ICT goods to Canada after China; it is the top market for Canadian ICT exports with $6.7 billion being shipped to the United States in 2020.
+In 2020, total imports of ICT goods were led by the provinces of Ontario (US$25.5 billion), British Columbia (US$3.6 billion), Québec ($2.8 billion), and Alberta (US$1.1 billion).
+The Canadian ICT market is expected to grow through 2025.

-There are over 41,500 companies in the Canadian Information and Communications Technologies (ICT) sector.
-The large majority (over 37,000) fall within the software and computer services industries.
+Canada has a very strong homegrown technology sector.
+There are over 43,200 companies in the Canadian Information and Communications Technologies (ICT) sector.
+The large majority fall within the software and computer services industries.
 The sector consists mainly of small companies, with approximately 35,500 of them employing fewer than 10 people.
-The number of large companies employing over 500 individuals accounts for approximately 102 firms, including subsidiaries of foreign multinational corporations.
+The number of large companies employing over 500 individuals accounts for approximately 100 firms, including subsidiaries of foreign multinational corporations.

 Major Events and Trade Shows in Canada